Christian Pratt

-Kyle J. Ray, and
+Christian Z. Pratt, Kyle J. Ray, and James P. Crutchfield.

-PDF
+arXiv • PDF

 Read summary